 The Ph.D. dissertation must make a significant contribution to the computer science discipline.
 The selection of a dissertation topic and an adviser to supervise the research effort is a critical part of the Ph.D. program.
 A general area of research is usually selected during the first year of Ph.D. study and an agreement is obtained from a faculty member to serve as the major adviser.
 After selection of a research area has been approved, an initial investigation of the relevant literature in the area is undertaken to establish necessary background information and to define the exact problem to be studied.
 This initial investigation may also include a preliminary experiment to prove the feasibility of any experimental program that will be included in the research effort.

 The initial investigation of the relevant literature in the area will culminate in the preparation of a dissertation proposal.
-Submission of the proposal to the committee is followed by an oral presentation.
+Submission of the proposal to the committee is followed by an oral presentation and exam.
+This oral presentation and examination serves two purposes: evaluation of the proposal and the general examination for the degree.
+As such the oral exam must be attended by (i.) all members of the student’s advisory committee, (ii.) at least five faculty in total, (iii.) and at least two area experts who are not on the committee (these may be CSE faculty).
 Acceptance of this proposal by the student’s advisory committee must be obtained before the student begins the proposed research effort.
 For further details, see the Ph.D.
 Program Description in the Graduate Catalog.